The thing about growing older is … it happens to everyone. There’s no real way to avoid it.

 But there are some age-related symptoms that you can slow down a bit… including hair loss or thinning.

 That’s why, when Dr. Gundry talks with patients who are concerned about thinning hair, he recommends biotin.
-It’s simply one of the best supplements to help with preventing (or slowing) hair loss.
+It’s simply one of the best supplements to help with the preventing (or slowing) of hair loss.

 What is Biotin?